amrohendawi/amrohendawi.github.io/_posts/2021-02-12-deploy-cloud-service-kolla-ansible.md

 ##### Deploy OpenStack

-To deploy OpenStack, we have prepared a script that will execute the following steps:
+To deploy `openstack`, we have prepared a script that will execute the following steps:

 1. cd into your working directory.
 2. To verify that ansible is setup correctly and the VMs are reachable run